 It builds on what has come before and what comes next: we choose topics and themes that work well together to provide a broad and balanced learning platform

 Language supports the curriculum and the curriculum supports language: We believe that language, language, language is the key to learning success.

 We believe that our curriculum has done its job if we have prepared children fully for the next stage of their education and they carry with them the skills they need to be contributing members of society.
 Our clear end points allow us to ensure that we know where children need to get to and what we have to do to get them there.

 In KS1, we use Read, Write Inc to support our phonics teaching.
-We use a range of reading scheme books including Rigby Star to support our children's learning.
+We use RWI books to support for phonics in reading sessions where our objective requires this.
+When we are teaching non-phonics-based reading objectives, we use Rigby Star books as well as 'real' books to support our children's learning.